MicrosoftDocs/dynamics-365-unified-operations-public/financials/public-sector/tasks/import-multiple-one-time-vendors.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: twheeloc
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 ms.search.industry: PUBSEC
-ms.author: tfehr
+ms.author: twheeloc
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Import and create multiple one-time vendors and invoices in the public sector

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Import and create multiple one-time vendors and invoices in the public sector

 When approval or a contract in the form of a purchase order is not required, you can create an invoice for a new vendor with whom you have no regular relationship, at the same time as creating a record for the vendor.
 This procedure was created using the PSUS demo company data in the public sector partition.